-In this job, consultants help clients to assess their email communication and improve it.
+In this job, consultants help clients to assess their email communication and marketing and improve it.
 They may also be engaged in creating and setting up email campaigns.
 In practical terms, it can mean advising the client on what words should be used to increase the response rate, and words that should be avoided so that an email and email newsletters are not perceived as spam.
 You can also give advice on how to write an effective subject line and structure the email in the correct way.

 This type of consultancy is about pitching new ideas for advertising campaigns to potential or existing clients.
 It also involves assisting with creating effective advertising campaigns.
 Other tasks in this area may include providing recommendations for companies on how to deal with various audiences.
 For example, the best approach to get the attention of innovative and curious buyers may be significantly different than the approach you would use to get the attention of an average user.

 The main aim of a business consultant is to advise a client on how to make their business more profitable.
 They need to evaluate their client’s business, the environment in which they operate the business, their current position in the market and leading competitors, and then find opportunities that could help the client earn more money.

 This role focuses on helping people manage their finances.
 In practical terms, personal finance consultants assist their clients with sorting through and choosing the right investments, insurance and other financial options.
 They also do retirement planning, college funding, estate planning and general investment analysis.